 6. Diabetes Health Problems In Cats:

 Not only humans but cats are also prone to diabetes.
 This health problem in cats appears when the endocrine gland “islets of pancreas” stop making the insulin, or the body doesn’t respond to the insulin produced.

-In such situations, cats are unable to control their blood sugar level as the insulin is responsible for breaking down the sugars in the blood and maintain the sugar level.
-When a cat has been diagnosed with diabetes, they will need to have regular insulin injections to avoid serious complications.
+In such situations, cats are unable to control their blood sugar level as the insulin is responsible for breaking down the sugars in the blood and maintaining the sugar level.
+When a cat has been diagnosed with diabetes, it will need to have regular insulin injections to avoid serious complications.

 The various symptoms include sudden weight loss, excess urination, increased appetite and low vision.

-Environment influence diabetes in cats: A recent study on feline diabetes suggests that diabetes in cats resembles type 2 diabetes in people.
-The etiology for this mechanism is not fully understood, but both environmental and genetic factors are believed to contribute.
+Environment influences diabetes in cats: A recent study on feline diabetes suggests that diabetes in cats resembles type 2 diabetes in people.
+(Source)

 For this reason, the cats suffering from this patellar luxation will hold up their legs for a few minutes.
 The symptoms depend upon the severity and persistence of the condition as well as the amount of arthritis involved.